|Roberts Space Industries|

 The Astro Development Team (ADT) is responsible for designing and manufacturing smaller civilian-focused spacecraft, including the Aurora and Constellation lines.
 It is the team most aligned to the company's original vision of affordable spacecraft.
 All ship lines designed by the ADT are distant ancestors of the original Zeus (the Zeus name was retired for the current star-themed naming around 2550).

-Captial Development Team
+Capital Development Team

 Engine Development Team

-The Engine Development Team (EDT) is responsible for designing and manufacturing engine components such as quantum drive, jump engine, power plant, and thruster systems.
-EDT is the organization from which the company has evolved, the EDT is constantly refining the quantum drive technology the company patented almost 900 years ago.
+The Engine Development Team (EDT) is responsible for designing and manufacturing engine components such as Quantum drive, jump engine, power plant, and thruster systems.
+EDT is the organization from which the company has evolved, the EDT is constantly refining the Quantum drive technology the company patented almost 900 years ago.
 Modern jump engines are made ever more efficient over generations of development, with a significant safety increase part of each iteration.
 EDT also develops in-house power plant and thruster systems for RSI spacecraft, with the overall goal of reducing cost in constant pursuit of the founder's dream of affordable private space travel.
 The EDT is headquartered at Moscow, where their design facilities and prime engine factory is located.

 Experimental Development Team

 The Experimental Development Team (XDT) (commonly referred as Skunk Works) is responsible for top secret government contracts and experimental projects using previously undeveloped technology.
 XDT efforts are not formally budgeted by RSI and their projects never appear on any formal rosters.
 It is rumored that the XDT is responsible for much of the tear-down work down on Vanduul technologies captured on the frontier.
 The XDT is headquartered on the dark side of the Luna, where vast tracts of territory were signed over to RSI in the early 23rd century for engine testing.